-The New England landscape features more Ralph Adams Cram buildings than six churches.
-Once the most famous architects of his day, Cram designed many churches (mostly Episcopal), schools and libraries in New England, along with much of Princeton University, the U.S. Military Academy at West Point and the great cathedral St. John the Divine in New York City.
+Once the most famous architect of his day, Ralph Adams Cram designed many churches, schools and libraries throughout New England.
+He also planned much of Princeton University, the U.S. Military Academy at West Point and the great cathedral St. John the Divine in New York City.

-Cram was born Dec.
-16, 1863, in Hampton Falls, N.H., to an old New England family, and named for Ralph Waldo Emerson and John Adams.
-He graduated from Yale and became not only a prominent architect but an Anglo-Catholic, or High Episcopalian, who founded the Catholic magazine Commonweal.
-He headed MIT’s architecture department for seven years.
+He became not only a prominent architect but an Anglo-Catholic, or High Episcopalian.
+He also founded the Catholic magazine Commonweal.
+Cram headed MIT’s architecture department for seven years.
 In 1926, he made the cover of Time magazine.

-Though an ardent advocate of Gothic Revival, he designed buildings in the Colonial Revival and Art Deco styles.
+Though an ardent advocate of Gothic Revival, Ralph Adams Cram also designed buildings in the Colonial Revival and Art Deco styles.

 Cram died Sept.
 22, 1942.
-Unlike his contemporary, Frank Lloyd Wright, he has been pretty much forgotten – except by the Episcopal Church.
-His birthday is celebrated as a feast day.
+Unlike his contemporary, Frank Lloyd Wright, his fame has dimmed.
+The Episcopal Church, though, celebrates his birthday as a feast day.

 Seymour St. John Chapel